brookmiles/freqtrade-stuff/docs/why-theforce-doesnt-work/index.md

 ![20210329-172602-msedge](https://user-images.githubusercontent.com/323682/112810643-31ddd000-90b6-11eb-889b-333de04f596a.png)

-Two double check, here is each implementation using `signalperiod=1`, but the ta-lib version has been shifted forward by two candles using `.shift(2)`.
+Just double checking, here is each implementation using `signalperiod=1`, but the ta-lib version has been shifted forward by two candles using `.shift(2)`.
 The macd line is now two candles "late", and the signal line once again lines up with the qtpylib implementation.

 ![20210329-172608-msedge](https://user-images.githubusercontent.com/323682/112810651-34d8c080-90b6-11eb-8b5e-6814345269dd.png)